urlaube/urlaube/README.md

 * `010_feed` is used by system feed handlers to generate RSS feeds from content objects
 * `020_markdown` is used to provide the markdown down support

-Users MAY add their own handlers by putting them in the `./user/plugins/` directory.
+Users MAY add their own plugins by putting them in the `./user/plugins/` directory.

 ## Themes
 Themes extend the core and are called by a handler.
 Themes can be registered in the core by calling the following method:
 ```
 Themes::register($entity, $function, $name);
 ```

-The register method has to following parameters:
+The register method has the following parameters:
 * `$entity` is either `null`, a class name or an object
 * `$function` is the either a name of a function (when `$entity` is `null`) or the name of a method of `$entity`
 * `$name` is the name of the theme to be used in the config file